The Best Cyber Security Tips for SMBs

 Mitigating the size of an attack is an easy first step by using a secure Virtual Private Network (VPN).
 With a VPN, you can avoid exposing sensitive systems directly to the Internet while maintaining availability for remote employees.
 Regarding risk, prevention is better than cure – don’t disclose anything on the Internet unless necessary!

-4 - Keep the software updated
+4 - Keep the software up to date

 New vulnerabilities are discovered daily in all types of software, from web browsers to business applications.
 A single, unprecedented exposure can lead to a system compromise and customer data breach.
 According to a cybersecurity breach survey, companies that hold their customers’ electronic personal data are more likely than average to experience a breach.
 Patch management is an essential component of good cyber hygiene, and some tools and services can help you scan your software for any missing security patches.